lucylow/style-shepherd-final/README.md

   - Timeout management (25s)
 - **Usage**: Powers size prediction models, return risk assessment, and trend analysis
 - **Performance**: Real-time inference with automatic scaling
+- **Note**: The application uses Supabase Edge Functions as an optional deployment platform for some services, while also supporting direct Vultr API integration

 **Evidence**: All three Vultr services are production-ready with connection pooling, SSL/TLS, error handling, and monitoring.
 The application relies on Vultr for critical infrastructure, not just as placeholders.